 A balm for all guilty mothers.

-The Best Balance: When women feel overwhelmed, they essentially need to ask themselves why they expect something impossible from themselves.
-The idea that women can be the same mothers that they were when they were not working compared to when they were working is unfair to women.
-And having to "rationalize" that quality time is more important than quantity of time is also unfair.
+And, having to "rationalize" that quality time is more important than quantity of time is also unfair.
 The reality is that if a woman has a need to work and have a baby, she needs to find a best balance that is right for her and her family.
-The operative construct here is "best" and not "perfect" and also, that this need not be a static change.
-Women may give themselves a few tries to find out what works best.
+The operative construct here is "best" and not "perfect. " Also, women may give themselves a few tries to find out what works best.
 Taking this attitude will create less guilt and the consequences of this for the child, and a sincere representation of trying out what works best.

-It's not all you: The idea here is to recognize that children are a product of genes and the environment, and that they are individuals who determine their own fate as well.
+The idea here is to recognize that children are a product of genes and the environment.
+They are individuals who determine their own fate as well.
 Parents who take on all the responsibility of this often distort this, feeling as though they are fully responsible for how a child turns out.
-This often prevents children of learning how to lean on their own sense of responsibility.
-Also, mothers how are alarmed by their own mistakes set a challenging standard for their children who may grow up to learn that mistakes are "bad" rather than inevitable but not a reason to give up.
+This often prevents children from learning how to lean on their own sense of responsibility.
+Also, mothers who are alarmed by their own mistakes set a challenging standard for their children who may grow up to learn that mistakes are "bad" rather than inevitable but not a reason to give up.

 Thus, when mothers find their relationships thrown into disarray, they may want to re-examine their own standards and relax their judgments toward themselves as they allow themselves to be more human and the very best that they can be without needing to be perfect.